IITBRacing/CAN-AtMega/README.md

 ADC.c- This contains the function to return the 10 bit data from the read potentiometer value.

 ADC.h Corresponding header
+> Test node is tested and is working

 ### For MID-CAN node